LappleApple/awesome-leading-and-managing/Leadership-Philosophies-and-Styles.md

 ### Leadership Philosophies
 This topic comes first, because the following articles offer great frameworks/definitions for leadership.

-- [Effective Leadership Styles for Scrum Masters](https://www.benlinders.com/2016/leadership-styles-scrum-masters/) - by Ben Linders.
-Scrum masters have to know and be able to apply effective leadership styles to serve agile teams.
-Servant leadership alone is not enough, Scrum masters need to know a variety of leadership styles to support agile teams and help them to deliver value.
-This post provides an overview of many effective leadership styles that Scrum masters can use when working in agile teams.

 - [Average Manager vs. Great Manager, Explained in 10 Sketches](https://medium.com/the-year-of-the-looking-glass/average-manager-vs-great-manager-cf8a2e30907d) - by Julie Zhuo (VP Product Design, Facebook).
 Go look at these, they’re humorous and poignant.
 It’ll only take a minute.

 - [Be Yourself, but Carefully](https://enterprisersproject.com/resources/be-yourself-carefully?sc_cid=70160000000xYYJAA2) - by Lisa Rosh and Lynn Offerman.
 Takeaway: "Sharing details about your life can be a valuable way to build relationships in the workplace.
 But self-disclosures can also lead to oversharing, which can do more harm than good in the office."

 - [The Best Leaders Are Constant Learners](https://hbr.org/2015/10/the-best-leaders-are-constant-learners) - HBR article by Kenneth Mikkelsen and Harold Jarche.
 Takeaway: "Leaders that stay on top of society’s changes do so by being receptive and able to learn."

+- [Effective Leadership Styles for Scrum Masters](https://www.benlinders.com/2016/leadership-styles-scrum-masters/) - by Ben Linders.
+Takeaway: This post provides an overview of many effective leadership styles that Scrum masters can learn from and apply when working in agile teams, so that their teams can deliver value.
+Servant leadership alone is not enough.

 - [Etsy Lessons](http://larahogan.me/blog/etsy-lessons/) - by Lara Hogan.
 Takeaway: a collection of wisdom Hogan (now at Kickstarter) collected over her years at Etsy, about topics ranging from rethinking diversity hiring to how to deal with feeling shaky as a leader.